Amaimersion/yandex-disk-telegram-bot/README.md

 Run `./scripts/server/stop_nginx.sh` in order to stop nginx.

 nginx uses simple configuration from `./src/configs/nginx.conf`.
 You can ignore this and use any configuration for nginx that is appropriate to you.
-However, it is recommend to use exact configuration as in current version for `flask` and `gunicorn`.
-Instead, make PR if you think that something is wrong with these two configurations.
+However, it is recommended to use exact configurations as in app for both `flask` and `gunicorn`.
+If you think these configurations is not right, then make PR instead.

 ### Database

 In both development and testing environments `SQLite` is used.
 For production `PostgreSQL` is recommended, but you can use any of [supported databases](https://docs.sqlalchemy.org/en/13/core/engines.html#supported-databases).
-App already configured for both `SQLite` and `PostgreSQL`, for another databases you may have to install additional Python packages.
+App already configured for both `SQLite` and `PostgreSQL`, for another database you may have to install additional Python packages.

 Development and testing databases will be located at `src/development.sqlite` and `src/testing.sqlite` respectively.

 ## Deployment

-Regardless of any platform you choose for hosting, it is recommend to manually configure number of workers, number of workers connections and number of threads for both `gunicorn` and `nginx`.
+Regardless of any platform you choose for hosting, it is recommended to manually configure number of workers, number of workers connections and number of threads for both `gunicorn` and `nginx`.

 ### Before

-It is recommend to run linters with `./scripts/linters/all.sh` before deployment and resolve all errors and warnings.
+It is recommended to run linters with `./scripts/linters/all.sh` before deployment and resolve all errors and warnings.

 ### Heroku

 1. If you don't have [Heroku](https://heroku.com/) installed, then it is a time to do that.

 2. If you don't have Heroku remote, then add it:

 - for existing app:
 ```git
 git remote add heroku <URL>
 ```

 - for new app:
 ```
 heroku create
 ```

 3. We need both python and nginx build packs.
 Python build pack should be added automatically, but we will do it manually.
 For nginx build pack you can use whatever you want: [official one](https://github.com/heroku/heroku-buildpack-nginx), [my own one](https://github.com/Amaimersion/heroku-buildpack-nginx-for-yandex-disk-telegram-bot) or create your own one.
 In case of not using my own nginx build pack don't forget about compatibility (config paths, environment variables names, etc.).

 ```
 heroku buildpacks:set heroku/python
 heroku buildpacks:add https://github.com/Amaimersion/heroku-buildpack-nginx-for-yandex-disk-telegram-bot.git